TD-Dan/Sunwai/Sunwai.md

 (( This section is experimental and not complete. ))

 These charts map the meaning accross the base set words among different semantic dimensions/axis.
 Words define points, regions or patterns in given dimensions.
-Penetoki overloads words to multiple dimensions.
+Sunwai overloads words to multiple dimensions.

 These are not necessarily directly the meanings of the roots, but rather the domains that words compounding from them should recede in.